 Distinguished Fellowships (4 months)

 These four-month fellowships are open to established scholars who are able to spend a semester or equivalent period in residence at the Institute.
 Distinguished fellows work closely with the Institute’s collections on an independent research project addressing the history of chemical or molecular science, broadly construed.
 They also participate in Beckman Center scholarly programs and contribute to the fellowship community in a mentorship capacity.
 For this fellowship, eligibility extends to tenured professors and academics at the rank of senior lecturer or above, established scholars in independent research libraries or museums, and independent scholars with a commensurate record of scholarly achievement.
 The stipend is $20,000, paid in monthly installments.
 Candidates should apply via the short-term fellowship application and may opt for their project to be considered within both categories.

 Applications for 2023–2024 fellowships are currently closed.

 Library Travel Grants

-Other departments periodically post listings for predoctoral, postdoctoral, and public-history fellows working in fields related to the history and social study of science.
-These fellowships will be listed below as they are announced.
+Other departments periodically post listings for predoctoral, postdoctoral, and public-history fellows working in fields related to the historical study of science, medicine, and technology.
+These fellowships will be listed as they are announced.